peteski22/document-to-podcast/docs/getting-started.md

 > During the installation of the package, it fails with `ERROR: Failed building wheel for llama-cpp-python`

 You are probably missing the `GNU Make` package.
 A quick way to solve it is run on your terminal `sudo apt install build-essential`

+> When running the Streamlit demo app I get: `RuntimeError: Tried to instantiate class '__path__._path', but it does not exist!
+Ensure that it is registered via torch::class_`

+This seems to be an [issue](https://discuss.streamlit.io/t/message-error-about-torch/90886) with Streamlit, as of Feb 2025.
+If the app works fine, you can ignore it for now.